APPENDICES

 ~

-Another Anne, age 59, daughter of Clément Vincent of Annapolis Royal and widow of Alexandre Doiron, came to Louisiana with three of her daughters, ages 30, 20, and 16, in February 1768.
+Anne, age 59, daughter of Clément Vincent of Annapolis Royal and widow of Alexandre Doiron, came to Louisiana with three of her daughters, ages 30, 20, and 16, in February 1768.
 They were part of the large extended family led by brothers Alexis and Honoré Breau of Pigiguit who had been exiled to Maryland in 1755 and gathered at Port Tobacco on the lower Potomac River.
-On orders from Spanish Governor Antoine de Ulloa, Anne and her daughters followed the rest of their party to the new Acadian settlement of San Luìs de Natchez on the river above Baton Rouge, across from present-day Natchez, Mississippi.
-After the Spanish allowed the Acadians at Natchez to leave the settlement, Anne and her children probably moved downriver to St.-Gabriel d'Iberville.
+On orders from Spanish Governor Antoine de Ulloa, Anne and her daughters followed the rest of their party to the new Acadian settlement of San Luìs de Natchez on the river far above Baton Rouge, across from present-day Natchez, Mississippi.
+After the Spanish allowed the Acadians at Natchez to leave the settlement, Anne and her children probably moved downriver to the Acadian Coast settlement of St.-Gabriel d'Iberville.

 ~